WFAE

 WFAE (90.7 MHz) is a non-commercial public radio station in Charlotte, North Carolina.
 It is the main NPR news and information member in the Charlotte region.
-The station's main studios and offices are at One University Place in the University City neighborhood of northeast Charlotte.
-The WFAE Center for Community Engagement is located at 301 E. 7th Street in Uptown Charlotte, where live shows and other community gatherings are held.
+The station's main studios and offices are at Suite 91 on the ground floor of One University Place on J.M.
+Keynes Drive in the University City neighborhood of northeast Charlotte.
+The WFAE Center for Community Engagement is located within within First Ward Park on 301 East 7th Street in Uptown Charlotte, where live shows and other community gatherings are held.

 WFAE has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter tower is off Caldwell Road in northeastern Mecklenburg County.
 It is also heard on relay stations in Hickory, Southern Pines and Laurinburg.
 WFAE broadcasts using HD Radio technology.
 Its HD-2 digital subchannel has a jazz format and its HD-3 subchannel carries the Public Radio Exchange (PRX) Remix.

 Programming

 On weekdays, WFAE has all news and information programming.
 It carries programs from NPR and other public radio networks such as Morning Edition, All Things Considered, 1A, Here and Now, Marketplace and Today, Explained.
 The BBC World Service airs overnight.
 WFAE produces a local hour-long weekday interview program, Charlotte Talks with Mike Collins, heard live at 9 a.m. and repeated at 8 p.m.
 Frequent news updates come from NPR and the WFAE news staff.

 On weekends, WFAE features specialty programs.
 Weekly NPR shows include Wait, Wait, Don't Tell Me, This American Life, Radiolab, Hidden Brain, The TED Radio Hour, Latino USA, On The Media, Reveal, Freakonomics Radio, The Moth Radio Hour and The New Yorker Radio Hour.
 WFAE is listener-supported.
 It holds periodic on-air fundraisers and seeks donations on its website.